-Web scraping online shops like eBay and Amazon has become a critically important data source, allowing you to do the comparison between hot-sale products from prices, features, and product descriptions, conveniently.
+Web scraping online shops like eBay and Amazon has become a critically important data source, allowing you to conveniently compare hot-sale products from prices, features, and product descriptions.

-In this tutorial, you will learn how to scrape product data from eBay.
+This tutorial will show you how to scrape product data from eBay.

 You can go to Task Template on the main screen of the Octoparse scraping tool and start with the ready-to-use eBay Templates directly to save your time.
 With this feature, there is no need to configure scraping tasks.
 For further details, you may check it out here: Task Templates